 A Spiritual Sojourn by Amy Abrams

 This novel tells the story of a New York City artist who travels west—to Arizona and New Mexico—on a spiritual sojourn to find her authentic self.
 In many ways, it parallels my own story of personal, professional and spiritual growth.
 Straight from my heart, its honesty has hit a nerve with women facing challenges in career, motherhood and romance.
 The book encourages readers to access their power and find happiness.
-Everyone tells me, really everyone, “I couldn’t put it down.”
-I also hear this a lot: “I laughed and I cried.”
-If you read it, I hope it helps you expand your limits of self-discovery and encourages your authenticity.
+Many readers say “I couldn’t put it down.”
+I also hear “I laughed and I cried.”
+If you read it, I hope it encourages self-discovery and fosters authenticity.

 A fast-paced and often funny narrative, the book is a guide for women seeking personal and spiritual fulfillment in an increasingly volatile world.
-Revealing shocking truths about the oppression of women throughout history, The Cage and The Key brings courage and inspiration to those who read this template for female empowerment.
+Revealing shocking truths about the oppression of women throughout history, The Cage and The Key brings courage and inspiration to those who aim for female empowerment.

 I pursued a spiritual path to uncover my true self because I spent most of my life pretending.
 I had no idea who I was, so I played varied roles to fit in.
 Yet, I wanted to feel authentic—to feel real, happy and fulfilled—and to be genuine and truly present for others.
 Decade by decade, seeking and finding spiritual fulfillment, I became my authentic self.